district09/symfony_bundle_settings/README.md

 - You can have extra properties for the entities that appear and disappear if you activate or deactivate bundles.
 - The field types give the possibility to reuse code multiple times.
-- You can change the structure in a mather of seconds by changing the dataprovider array
+- You can change the structure in a matter of seconds by changing the dataprovider array